 Ceres (black) ripped apart Tampines twice this year |

-Speaking to The Straits Times after the draw of the preliminary round of this season's tournament, the 49-year-old said:"We have played against Ceres Negros before and they are not a pushover."
+Speaking to The Straits Times after the draw of the preliminary round of this season's tournament, the 49-year-old said: "We have played against Ceres Negros before and they are not a pushover."

-NOT LONGER "WHIPPING BOYS" ...
+NO LONGER "WHIPPING BOYS" ...

-On top of the launch of the Philippines Football League (PFL), the influx of large number of European-based players who are of mixed parentage with Filipino heritage turning out for the Azkals (the nickname of country's national football team) in recent years could be some of the factors that see the country top the recent FIFA ranking in South East Asia.
+On top of the launch of the Philippines Football League (PFL), the influx of a large number of European-based players who are of mixed parentage with Filipino heritage turning out for the Azkals (the nickname of the country's national football team) in recent years could be some of the factors that see the country top the recent FIFA ranking in South East Asia.Singapore Cup - good platform for those utilised it well (credit: Football Association of Singapore) |

-Since the day they were thrashed 4-0 by SAFFC in 2008's AFC Cup competition, the Hong Kong Barça transformed themselves to a nemesis of S.League sides in Asia when they ripped apart both Tampines Rovers and Warriors FC years later in the same competition which they have been a force to be reckoned with of late.
+Since the day they were thrashed 4-0 by SAFFC in 2008's AFC Cup competition, the Hong Kong Barça transformed themselves into a nemesis of S.League sides in Asia when they ripped apart both Tampines Rovers and Warriors FC years later in the same competition which they have been a force to be reckoned with of late.
 Following their crowning glory days ago, Kitchee will be playing in the prestigious Asian Champions League (ACL) next year.

-Kitchee - "whipping boys" turned "conquerors" (file snap) |
+Kitchee SC - "whipping boys" turned "conquerors" (file snap) |

 "The competition faced against other foreign teams or locally-based clubs (in Singapore Cup) provided a novel competitive factor they (invited sides) lack back at home.
 Success gives them believe they can do more to expand their horizons in Asia.